mulaiko/mars-rover/README.md

 notions.

 Didn't focus on creating formatters for input, also bare bones implemenation run.rb file.
-Main focus was on structing the classes and relationships that make up the solution.
+Main focus was on structuring the classes and relationships that make up the solution.

 Tests added to ensure code correctness.